 Now to my question for this topic.
 I asked Klem what he did with my bios to make this work so much more stable all around. i notice the default gpu clock was changed and I could edit more options.
 But that can't be all why it is running so much smoother, when anything above 666 mhz gpu just straight out wouldnt work for long no matter what voltage I set.

-Klem doesn't seem to want to answer for some reason in pm.
-But maybe someone else can fill in, what he might have done the bios?
+Maybe someone can fill in, what he might have done the bios?

 Because I also see talk about a "supposed Prema" bios being more stable?! and allowing more options, but im not sure what this entails, did he do something similiar as to what some people classify as Prema bios maybe..? and if so what is actually done in these Prema or Klem bios mods generally anyway?